 They can’t sell cigars yet, but in every other way, this Cuban bar is doing Castro proud

-We called it.
-Last December we declared that 2013 would be the year of the rum bar.
-And while Los Barbudos’ bar manager Tom Ambroz isn’t wearing the white linen suit we’d hoped (yet), he is tending over a rum den that’s as Havana as things get.
+Los Barbudos’ bar manager Tom Ambroz isn’t wearing the white linen suit we’d hoped, but he is tending over a rum den that’s as Havana as things get.
 It’s all peeling walls, flickering candles and a soundtrack of Bolero and salsa Cubana.

 This is the latest bar from the team behind Lily Blacks and Mr Wow’s Emporium – the Smith Street bar pushing bocce, cocktails and free popcorn, which is connected to Los Barbudos through a warehouse out the back.
 It’s here that the Chingon Taco Truck boys will shortly be serving chicken and rice, and empanadas from a Cuban food truck.
 Huzzah!